A Celebration Organ Recital with John Beaverstock

 Only Enrolled Members are eligible to vote and stand for election.
 If you are not an enrolled member, you can complete an Application for Enrolment on the Electoral Roll form before the meeting.
 Forms are available on the Annual Meeting table in the Parish Centre or here

-Nomination Forms are available on the Annual Meeting table in the Parish Centre or here for Warden, Councillor and nominators or here for Synod rep. Nominations close at midnight Sunday 5th June, interested people can submit a nomination form by placing it in the ‘nomination box’ in the Parish Centre or handed directly to the Convenor the Reverend Canon Theresa Harvey.
+Nomination Forms are available on the Annual Meeting table in the Parish Centre or here. .
+Nominations close at midday Sunday 2 June, interested people can submit a nomination form by placing it in the ‘nomination box’ in the Parish Centre or handed directly to the Convenor the Reverend Julie Baker

-Items of business for consideration at the meeting must be submitted in writing to the Reverend Canon Theresa Harvey before midnight on the 29th May.
+Items of business for consideration at the meeting must be submitted in writing to the Reverend Julie Baker before noon on the 25 May.

-The Annual Report will be emailed to the people on the parish mailing list in the week prior to the Annual Meeting.
-A hard copy will be available to people at the Annual Meeting.
+Groups need to submit their Annual Report to the Reverend Julie Baker by the 12 May for inclusion in the Annual Report.
+The Annual Report will be emailed to the people on the parish mailing list during the week prior to the Annual Meeting.

 Join with a small group for chant, silence, meditation and reflection.